TyrfingMjolnir/fmpxmlresult2swift4Struct/README.md

 DATE          | Date |
 TIMESTAMP     | Date |
 TIME          | Date |
-NUMBER        | Float; yet in several cases mapping this to Int would be less insane.|
+NUMBER        | Float; yet in several cases mapping this to Int would be less insane, though I'd love to have Postgres' Numeric for this.|